Hacker0x01/docs.hackerone.com/docs/programs/welcome-to-hackerone-docs.md

 ---
-title: "Welcome"
+title: "Welcome to HackerOne Docs"
 path: "/programs.html"
 id: "programs/welcome"
 bookIndexFor: "programs"
 ---

-Welcome!
-You've come to the right place to learn more about using HackerOne.
+Looking to learn how to use HackerOne?
+You're in the right place.

 Are you launching a new program or wanting to learn more about a feature?
 These guides will help you to understand the product so that you can easily navigate through your hacker-powered security platform.